playframework/play-plugins/inject/README.md

 * add ```1500:com.typesafe.plugin.inject.GuicePlugin```

-* that' is
+* that's it

 # Testing

 * testing can be achieved two ways:

-** either making the injected dependencies anything but private
+  * making the injected dependencies anything but private

-** injected dependencies can be private in which case a new constructor could be added to controllers which could be used to inject the mocked dependencies
+  * injected dependencies can be private in which case a new constructor could be added to controllers which could be used to inject the mocked dependencies

 I would recommend the former solution